-Based on SSI we propose two novel metrics to quantify the geographic bias of model performances, which we call \textbf{base geo-bias score} and \textbf{relative geo-bias score}, respectively.
+Based on SSI we propose two novel metrics to quantify the geographic bias of model performance, which we call \textbf{unmarked SSI geo-bias score} and \textbf{marked SSI geo-bias score}, respectively.
 We assume that we evaluated our model on a test set with $M$ observations, and for each observation $i$ we get a performance measure $x_i$ (e.g., binary classification error, real-valued regression error, etc.) and criteria of high/low performance (e.g., wrong classification, larger than 3-sigma deviation).
-After applying the criteria to $x_i$, we get a set of binary (e.g., -1 for low and 1 for high) of model performances.
+After applying the criteria to $x_i$, we get a set of binary values (e.g., -1 for low and 1 for high) of model performance.
 Together with the locations of these observations, we obtain a spatial sample on which we can compute the SSI.
 As many geospatial datasets are both large and distributed across the globe, it is important to consider the multi-scale effect of spatial patterns -- some models may perform uniformly well on the continental scale, but are heavily biased towards mega-cities within continents, and vice versa.
 Thus, we further design our geo-bias evaluation metrics to be aware of spatial scales.
-We extract a neighborhood (e.g., within a 100km radius or 1000 nearest neighbors) for each observation $i$, construct its weight matrix by the spatial connectivity within this neighborhood (e.g., observations closer than 10km are considered adjacent), and compute the SSI $J_i$ for this neighborhood.
+We extract a neighborhood (e.g., within a 100km radius) for each low-performance observation $i$, draw a spatial grid as the background, construct the weight matrix by the spatial connectivity within this neighborhood (e.g., the nearest 4 locations are considered adjacent), and compute the SSI $J_i$ for this neighborhood.